EvoTest: Evolutionary Test-Time Learning for Self-Improving Agentic Systems: Experiments

 The learning curves in Figure~\ref{fig:ablation_curves} offer deeper insight into the \textit{dynamics} of these failures, particularly for the UCB ablation.
 While removing UCB also causes a significant drop in AUC, the curve reveals a more nuanced issue: instability.
 The \textit{w/o UCB} agent, which uses a greedy selection strategy, is prone to catastrophic drops in performance.
 This happens when the agent over-commits to a high-risk mutation that achieved a lucky high score in one episode but is not robust.
 Without UCB's exploration mechanism—which encourages revisiting more reliable past configurations—the agent gets stuck on a suboptimal evolutionary path and is unable to correct its course after a poor choice.
 In contrast, the full EvoTest model leverages UCB to maintain a stable learning trajectory.

 \vpara{Efficiency Analysis.} For learning at test-time, the update step between episodes is a major bottleneck.
 Our experiments show a clear divide in practicality between different approaches, as detailed in Table~\ref{tab:efficiency-comparison}.
 Weight-update methods like online RL are not practical for this setting.
 A fine-tuning pass on one episode's data took 5 to 10 minutes on 4 H100 GPUs.
 This is not just slow; it demands expensive hardware, making it a non-starter for a system that needs to learn at test time.
 In contrast, EvoTest and other gradient-free methods operate on a different timescale.
 Instead of a costly training run, our learning step is a single API call to an LLM, which takes about 20-30 seconds.
+We provide a more formal analysis of the computational complexity of EvoTest in Appendix~\ref{app:complexity}

 \vpara{Impact of the LLM of Evolver Agent.} To assess the sensitivity of our framework to the Evolver's reasoning capabilities, we conducted an ablation study on its underlying LLM (Table~\ref{tab:evolver-ablation}).
 The results reveal a clear correlation between model scale and agent performance; more powerful models like \texttt{openai/o3} consistently yield higher scores, likely due to their superior ability to distill complex strategic insights from raw episode transcripts.
 Notably, even with a significantly smaller model such as \texttt{qwen3-8b}, performance remains substantially above the non-learning \textit{Static} baseline.
 This finding demonstrates the robustness of the EvoTest framework: while a more capable Evolver LLM acts as a performance amplifier, the fundamental act-evolve loop is effective in its own right.